Police take down Occupy LA camp, arrest nearly 300

 PROTESTERS PULLED FROM TREES

-Police swept into the park overnight, arresting anyone who refused to leave and dismantling the camp.
+Police swept into the park overnight as the raid began in earnest, arresting anyone who refused to leave and dismantling the camp.
 Tents were pulled down and flattened after police peeked inside each one with a flashlight.

 Some protesters took refuge in tree houses but were ultimately removed by officers using platform lifts.
 Once the park was cleared of stragglers, workers erected fences and said they would rehabilitate debris-strewn grounds whose landscaping was ravaged by campers.